Irish consumer sentiment surges in June to post-Brexit vote high

-DUBLIN, July 11 Irish consumer sentiment surged to its highest level in 16 months in June, a survey showed on Tuesday.
+DUBLIN, July 11 (Reuters) - Irish consumer sentiment surged to its highest level in 16 months in June, a survey showed on Tuesday.

 It followed strong Irish economic data and signs that support in next-door Britain for a hard exit from the European Union may have weakened.